EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/90_how-to-allow-users-to-pay-kv-map.md

 ---
-content_title: How-To Upsert Into Key-Value Map
+content_title: How-To Allow Users to Pay for Key-Value Map Resources
-link_text: "How-To Upsert Into Key-Value Map"
+link_text: "How-To Allow Users to Pay for Key-Value Map Resources"
 ---

 ## Summary

-This how-to procedure provides instructions to upsert into `Key-Value Map` (`kv map`).
-Upsert means insert when the item doesn't already exist, and update the item if it already exists in the map.
+This how-to procedure provides instructions to allow users to pay for the resources needed to store data in a `Key-Value Map` (`kv map`).

-## Prerequisites

 Before you begin, complete the following prerequisites: